-With the successful impeachment of Donald Trump by the United States House of Representatives, he becomes the third president of the country to have faced such action and ended up impeached.
+With the successful impeachment of Donald Trump by the United States House of Representatives, the embattled leader becomes the third president of the country to have faced such action and ended up impeached.

-Legit.ng has gathered a list of US presidents who have faced impeachment.
+Legit.ng outlines a list of US presidents who have faced impeachment.

 Trump was impeached after an investigation that lasted for some time by the lawmakers, whose speaker, Nancy Pelosi, said the president gave them no other option than to approve the action against him.

-He was accused of putting pressure on Ukraine to excavate some damaging information about Joe Biden, a Democrat who is challenging him in the 2020 presidential election, as well as the latter’s son, Hunter.
+He was accused of putting pressure on Ukraine to excavate some damaging information about Joe Biden, a Democrat challenging him in the 2020 presidential election, as well as the latter’s son, Hunter.

 He was further accused of refusing to cooperate with the investigation by Congress.